 Enabling and disabling Powershell script execution

-If you’ve ever tried to run a script from Powershell you’ve probably seen this error message.
+If you’ve ever tried to run Powershell scripts from Windows Powershell you’ve probably seen this error message.

 Enabling script execution